Valid HTML 4.01!

 Use WHOIS to query the domain.
 Note all the details the WHOIS search provides.

-- Check if the domain is "locked".
-If it is note that it may take a day or two to unlock before it can be transferred.
+- If the domain is "locked" note that there may be some delay in unlocking it before it can be transferred.

-- The length of time the site's been online is crucial.
+- The length of time the site's been online is very important.
 Older sites are considered well established/grandfathered and less likely to be spammy.
-Beware though that if a domain expired and was renewed it loses its previous history and is considered a new domain for all practical purposes.
-It also loses the value of incoming links it built up.
+Other things being the same they command a higher price.
+Beware though that if a domain that expired and gets renewed may lose its previous history and may be considered a new domain for all practical purposes.
+It also often loses the value of incoming links it built up.

-- The length of registration remaining is crucial.
-Some believe that search engines - Google in particular - go on the assumption that valuable domains are registered for longer periods of time.
+- The length of registration remaining is more important than it first appears.
+Some believe that search engines - Google in particular - work on a belief that valuable domains are registered for longer periods of time.
 It may be to the site's advantage if it has already been registered for several years into the future.

 - If the domain was sold recently and moved from one registrar to another it may be another sixty days before it can be moved again.

 - Certain TLDs (top level domains) like .org work to slightly different rules, you may want to familiarise yourself with them before you bid for the site.
-Others like .gov may have limitations on who can buy/register the domain.
-Some country specific domains like the .co.uk used in the United Kingdom allow private owners to withhold their personal details.
+Others like .gov or country specific ones like .us may have limitations on who can buy/register the domain.
+Some country specific domains like the .co.uk used in the United Kingdom allow private owners to withhold their personal details from the public WHOIS listing.

 - If the owner's full details, including name, address and working phone number are not included in the WHOIS you may want to seek some additional verification of ownership.
-If they are check that the details match those of the seller and you can double check by phoning him on the number listed in WHOIS.
+If they are listed it's reassuring when those details match those of the seller and you can double check by phoning him on the number listed in WHOIS.